 System Assurances,

 SAFU is a smart contract protocol that pays out when your wallet gets drained.
-No committee.
-No vote.
-Same inputs, same output, every time.
-Use the sidebar to navigate.
+No committee, no vote, same inputs produce the same output every time.

 7d